Fed Tampering Signals Recovery: Questions for Real Estate

 The inverse relationship between bond prices and interest rates allowed the Fed to effectively make borrowing cheaper for all entities across the market, regardless of size, by buying up more bonds.

-Individuals were able to get affordable mortgage rates and continue making payments on them.
+Individuals were able to get affordable mortgage interest rates and continue making payments on them.
 Corporations and businesses of all sizes were able to obtain loans and issue debt without taking on unmanageable costs that would have only delayed inevitable failure instead of stopping it.

 Beyond their ongoing bond-buying program, the Fed has taken quite a few actions to prevent COVID from bringing the economy and its financial institutions to a halt.
 For those interested in the specifics of these actions, the Brookings Institution has put together a thorough list of the actions taken thus far.
 It even includes some suggestions from former Fed chairs as to what could have been done during this unprecedented economic crisis.